SFPC/sfpc.github.io/participate.md

 ### How much is tuition?

-$5000 USD for the 10 week program.
-You’ll also need to cover your own cost of living, including housing and meals (recent alumni report this to be in the range of $3,300 - $7,000).
+$5500 USD for the 10 week program.
+You’ll also need to cover your own cost of living, including housing and meals (recent alumni report this to be in the range of $4000 - $7,000).
 We are committed to being fully transparent about how we make and spend money.
 In the spirit of radical openness and generosity, on which the school was founded, we [open-source our finances on Github](http://github.com/sfpc/finance-and-administration).
 There, you can read financial reports and download raw statements.

 ### Do you offer scholarships?

-### Do you offer scholarships?

 We are completely self-funded, which dramatically limits our ability to offer scholarships.
 In Fall 2015, we are offering two work-study opportunities to qualified applicants, who would be expected to work 5hrs/week in exchange for a 50% reduction of tuition.
 We’re particularly looking out for women, people of color, people under-represented in the field of art + technology and those with financial need.

+Please note that if you apply for work study, we will consider your application separately from the general admissions applications, since we have very little flexibility regarding scholarships.This is for people who absolutely need assistance to participate in SFPC.

 Occasionally, students have received support from cultural foundations or current employers and we are happy to provide materials as proof of acceptance.

 ### How can I help SFPC?